-Instructional personnel whose primary language is not English and who fail to achieve a passing score on one of the approved tests on English proficiency as indicated in the Approved Tests of English Proficiency have one year to retake and pass.
+Instructional personnel whose primary language is not English and who fail to achieve a passing score on one of the Approved Tests of English Proficiency have one year to retake and pass.
 Faculty may participate in the TSIE program to help prepare for the test.
-The director of the TSIE will review initial test scores as a part of a comprehensive language proficiency assessment and prescribe an improvement program designed to meet the needs of the individual in question.
+The director of TSIE will review initial test scores as a part of a comprehensive language proficiency assessment and prescribe an improvement program designed to meet the needs of the individual in question.
 An outline of the prescribed program will be signed by the participating faculty member and appropriate chair or director and will then be submitted to the academic dean for approval.
-Costs associated with taking or retaking the approved test of English proficiency and the English proficiency course will be paid by the faculty member.
-See the diagram for clarifying this process.
+Costs associated with taking or retaking the approved test of English proficiency and the English proficiency course will be paid by the faculty member (see the diagram for clarifying this process).

 PROCEDURES AND RESPONSIBILITIES RELATED TO CURRENT FACULTY

 It is the responsibility of academic deans and chairs or directors to monitor the English proficiency of current faculty and to address deficiencies where there is a need.
 If there is reasonable doubt that the individual is able to effectively express himself or herself in the English language, the chair or director will: